gvwilson/sensibleadventures/maddy-roo/old.md

 "There is no record of such an assertion,"
 Patient said indignantly.

-"Then your database is incomplete,"
+"Then your database is missing stuff,"
-Maddy improvised wildly,
+Maddy said,
 looking from bot to bot
 the way she had seen Mayor Lupus look from person to person when speaking to a crowd.
 She didn't need Patient to believe---she just needed enough of the bots around her to.